bmcs-group/oricreate/docs/reference_manual/reshaping_tasks.rst

 Components of the design pipeline
 =================================

-Classes that can be part of the design pipeline.
+Classes that constituting the design pipeline.

 .. currentmodule:: oricreate.pipeline